What is dilated cardiomyopathy?

 When should I call my healthcare provider?

 See a healthcare provider right away if you have severe symptoms such as chest pain or severe shortness of breath.
-See your healthcare provider if you gain a lot of weight.
-See your provider soon if your symptoms are gradually getting worse.
+See your provider if you gain a lot of weight.
+See your provider soon if your symptoms are slowly getting worse.

 Key points about dilated cardiomyopathy